irlrobot/deploy/README.md

 #About
-dothisonthat.rb sequentially runs commands on one or more hosts in the specified order.
+dothisonthat.rb sequentially runs plain shell commands on one or more hosts in the specified order.
 You need SSH public key authentication already setup on the target hosts.
 You can run a single command across multiple hosts by running dothisonthat.rb from the command line with arguments, or you can feed dothisonthat.rb a list of commands and hosts by using some helper files.
 See the Usage section below for more information.

 #Usage
 ./dothisonthat.rb --help<p>